 Before you begin instrumenting your events, it is important that you are properly tracking your users.
 Read more about the forms of identification in Amplitude and how we determine unique users here.

 - Organize events and related properties in a document and keep the names simple:

 We recommend having a spreadsheet that lists each event and its associated properties, which might look something like this:

 We strongly recommend making event names clear and intuitive.
 If your team or company does not have a standard naming scheme, then we recommend naming events with the following syntax: verb + noun (e.g. 'clicked signup') or noun + verb (e.g. 'signup clicked').
 Check out our Data Taxonomy Playbook for best practices on coming up with your event taxonomy.
 You can download the above template here:

 - Keep test and production data separate:

-Make separate Test and Production data apps on Amplitude.
-Test everything out fully before moving to production data.
+Make separate Test and Production data projects on Amplitude.
+Test everything out fully before moving to production.

 - Limit event properties and user properties: